 On March 24, 2021, Greenpeace published “The Paraquat Papers.”
 This piece details the history of attempts by Syngenta and its predecessor, Imperial Chemical Industries (ICI), to conceal Gramoxone’s risks from the public.
 Allegedly, ICI claimed to have added the emetic PP796 in Paraquat products to prevent fatal poisoning.

 Despite this claim, internal company documents revealed that it failed to do this.
 It also revealed the company knew of this problem.
-ICI continued to publicly assert the emetic’s effectiveness.
+ICI continued to assert PP796’s effectiveness publicly.
 Additional documents suggest that it mischaracterized the addition of PP796 to keep Gramoxone on the market.

 Jon Heylings, a former Syngenta toxicologist, also reported on the low PP796 levels in Gramoxone.
-He warned that the emetic levels were not enough to induce vomiting in individuals that swallowed the “minimal lethal dose.”
+He warned that the emetic levels were insufficient to induce vomiting in individuals who swallowed the “minimal lethal dose.”

 He reported these issues to his superiors in several memos.
 Heylings argued that the former toxicologist’s data “misled” the business.
 He advised that higher PP796 doses would reduce the paraquat poisoning fatality rate.